radar/ryanbigg.com/_posts/2026-08-27-ryan-bigg-is-sorta-looking-for-work.markdown

 1. Take the redundancy package and go find another fully-remote job.
 2. Stay at Fat Zebra, and work on things that I've not had the chance to yet.

-It would be insane to not explore both options.
-They're both really excellent!
+I've decided to take the first option.
+So I'm now going to be looking for my next 5+ year gig.

-So I'm putting this post up to see what else is out there and so I can have a fair comparison to make between my two choices.
 If you're hiring a fully-remote, Australian senior / lead developer with a lot of Ruby + JavaScript experience, I'd be happy to have a chat with you.
+And yeah, it needs to be fully-remote as I live in Warrnambool, 250km from Melbourne.
+I _can_ travel in a few times a month to an office if/when required.

 You can email me@ryanbigg.com, or contact me through LinkedIn.
 My [resume is at /work](https://ryanbigg.com/work).